-Candidates who place temporary political signs are required to file a Statement of Responsibility with the Department of Transportation if the sign is facing/adjacent to a highway, certifying the person who will be responsible for removing.
+Candidates who place temporary political signs are required to file a Statement of Responsibility with the Department of Transportation if the sign is facing/adjacent to a highway, certifying the person who will be responsible for removing the temporary political sign and who will reimburse the department for any cost incurred to remove it.
 The Registrar of Voters provides each candidate with the Department of Transportation's Statement of Responsibility Form.
 Candidates must submit completed forms to the Division of Traffic Operations at the address located on the form.